Advantages and Disadvantages of Preliminary Design: Key Benefits and Challenges to Know

 Conclusion

-Preliminary design is a crucial process that can determine a project’s success.
-By correctly understanding its advantages and disadvantages and using it appropriately, the accuracy of early project decisions can be improved and waste and risk in later stages reduced.
-This requires not only relying on experience but also actively incorporating the latest technologies and tools.
-Modern digital surveying tools, cloud services, and solutions like LRTK’s Simple Survey introduced in this article are powerful allies that compensate for the shortcomings of preliminary design and maximize its effectiveness.
-Use these tools to practice smart preliminary design that balances speed and accuracy.
+Preliminary design is a critical process that holds the key to project success.
+By correctly understanding its advantages and disadvantages and using it appropriately, you can improve decision-making accuracy in the early stages of a project and reduce waste and risk in later phases.
+This requires not only relying on experience and know-how but also actively adopting the latest technologies and tools.
+Digital surveying tools, cloud services, and solutions like LRTK’s 簡易測量 introduced in this article can compensate for the weaknesses of preliminary design and maximize its effectiveness.
+Make use of these tools to practice smart preliminary design that balances speed and accuracy.

 Next Steps: